 - There's also Midori in episode 21.

 - Lingerie Scene: A Trope Codifier in regards to anime.
-While not as salacious as the later Cutie Honey or Majokko Meg-chan, it was the first magical girl series to put the heroine in a Ms. Fanservice position, as it also features bathtub scenes and Mako wearing revealing clothing such as miniskirts and see-through nighties.
+While not as salacious as the later Cutie Honey or Majokko Meg-chan, it was the first magical girl series to put the heroine in a Ms. Fanservice position, as it also features bathtub scenes and Mako wearing revealing clothing such as two-piece bikinis, miniskirts and see-through nighties.

 - Love at First Sight